Accelerate Your Business with EDI Healthcare Review and Response Service

 For Reference –

-Before integrating a 278 transaction set for organizations, they are thoroughly tested by the EDI service providers to ensure smooth flow of request & response transactions.
+Before integrating a 278 transaction set for organizations, they are thoroughly tested by the EDI service providers to ensure a smooth flow of request & response transactions.
 Testing identifies possible connectivity failures, such as –

 • If the partner is unable to receive a response.